Oh Crap! There Are Fanfics of Us...

 - The Voyorgy Conspiracy is a send-up of the Star Trek: Voyager episode "The Voyager Conspiracy", but instead Seven downloads an excess of Voyager Slash Fic from a temporal transmission and Hilarity Ensues.

 - In this fancomic Harry and Ron are amused to discover a Snape/Harry fanfic which, as it turns out, was written by Snape.

 - Christopher Pike used this in Master of Murder.
-An author names his characters after his friends, and then the fanfics become canon (i.e., they happen in Real Life).
-Hilarity doesn't exactly ensue, being a Pike novel.
+An author names his characters after his friends, and then the fanfics become canon (i.e., they then happen in Real Life).
+Hilarity doesn't exactly ensue, being a Pike horror novel...

 - Don Quixote: At chapter LIX of the second part, Don Quixote hears some guys talking about the fanfiction Avellaneda wrote about Don Quixote.
 This is only the beginning of Don Quixote and Sancho continuous attacks against Avellaneda for the Character Derailment in the rest of the novel.
 This makes this trope Older Than Steam.

 The instant Don Quixote heard his own name be started to his feet and listened with open ears to catch what they said about him, and heard the Don Jeronimo who had been addressed say in reply, "Why would you have us read that absurd stuff, Don Juan, when it is impossible for anyone who has read the First Part of the history of 'Don Quixote of La Mancha' to take any pleasure in reading this Second Part?"